FAQ: Parenting Order and Parenting Time (formerly known as Custody and Access)

-Q. What does it mean to have custody of or access to the child(ren)?
+Q. What does it mean to have Parenting Order (custody) of or Parenting Time (access) to the child(ren)?

-The Children’s Law Reform Act states that a parent who has custody of the child(ren) has the rights and responsibilities of a parent in respect of the child and must exercise those rights and responsibilities in the best interests of the child(ren).
+The Children’s Law Reform Act, the Family Law Act and the Divorce Act state that a parent who has decision making responsibility known as the parenting order (formerly known as custody order) of the child(ren) has the rights and responsibilities of a parent in respect of the child and must exercise those rights and responsibilities in the best interests of the child(ren).

-Access, on the other hand, is the right of a parent to visit with and be visited by the child(ren).
-Access is exercised by the parent who does not have custody of the child or with whom the child does not primarily reside.
-Access includes the right to information concerning the child(ren)’s health, education and welfare.
-In certain circumstances, a parent’s access to the child(ren) may be supervised at a designated access centre, by a mutually agreeable third party, or at a Children’s Aid Society.
+Parenting time (formerly known as access), on the other hand, is the right of a parent to visit with and be visited by the child(ren).
+Parenting time is exercised by the parent who does not have parenting order or decision making responsibility of the child or with whom the child does not primarily reside.
+Parenting time includes the right to information concerning the child(ren)’s health, education and welfare.
+In certain circumstances, a parent’s Parenting time to the child(ren) may be supervised at a designated access centre, by a mutually agreeable third party, or at a Children’s Aid Society.
 Supervised access is normally a temporary arrangement and only in exceptional circumstances will it be made permanent.

-Q. Who is entitled to custody of or access to the child(ren)?
+Q. Who is entitled to Parenting Order (custody) of or Parenting Time (access) to the child(ren)?

-Persons other than parents may apply for access to the child(ren); however, whether such persons will be granted access depends on what is in the best interests of the child(ren).
-The wishes of the custodial parent will be given significant weight as well.
+Persons other than parents including a non-spouse, grandparent may apply for Contact Order to the child(ren); however, whether such persons will be granted Contact Order depends on what is in the best interests of the child(ren).

-Q. What are the criteria for determining who should have custody of or access to the child(ren)?
+Q. What are the criteria for determining who should have Parenting Order of or Parenting Time to the child(ren)?

-In determining who should have custody of the child(ren) and what access should be given to the non-custodial parent, the best interests of the child(ren) is the paramount consideration and this is reinforced by both the Divorce Act and Children’s Law Reform Act.
+In determining who should have parenting order of the child(ren) and what parenting time should be given to the non-custodial parent, the best interests of the child(ren) is the paramount consideration and this is reinforced by both the Divorce Act and Children’s Law Reform Act.
 The criteria for determining the best interests of the child(ren) are clearly set out in both the Divorce Act and the Children’s Law Reform Act.

 Q. I was a victim of domestic violence.
 Will this impact how custody and access of the child(ren) is determined?